HamzehTamimi/NcX-ROM-features-pack/README.md

 **This is a Magisk module that adds so many new features for the NcX ROM (S21 FE port)!**

+You may use it on stock rom too but I can't guarantee it will 100% work (will work but there might be bugs)

 This module is made for device supported by NcX ROM:
  - A52 4G
  - A52s 5G